charliecalvert/elven-node-tools/README.md

     ./run-setup-service

 That's all you need to do.
 Your project should now be running as a system service.
+Try to access it on the port you sepecified in **setup-environment-service**.

 The sections below are provided as a reference.
 You don't need to do anything else.